mathii/mathii.github.com/index.md

 ###About
 I'm going to try using this site to post small results, or things that I am working on, or have worked on but given up on.
-Mostly this stuff is probably useful for me, but I'm putting it up here in case anyone else is interested.
+Mostly this stuff is probably only useful for me, but I'm putting it up here in case anyone else is interested.

 ### Contact